oldcomputerjunk/oldcomputerjunk.github.io/_posts/2017-02-01-commodore-sx64-only-6143-bytes-free.markdown

 - Second problem: of several disk I tried, only one managed to play a game.

 Now of course,
-the odds of at least one or most of the 30+ year old floppies failing were quite high, but it seemed that many would actually start to load and then either hang in the game fast loader, or run with corrupted graphics.
+the odds of at least one or most of the 30+ year old floppies failing were quite high, but it many would actually start to load, and then either hang in the game fast loader, or run with corrupted graphics.
 It was during this testing that I noticed that there was only 6143 bytes free and not the expected 38911 :fearful:

-Now, I was really really hoping, but without rational basis, that this was not a RAM failure.
+THe go-to fault of course is a problem with the memory chips.
+This would be annoying, because although straightforward enough, at this point I really dont feel like desoldering, socketing and testing
-Although straightforward enough, at this point I really dont feel like desoldering and socketing 8 4164 RAM chips, let alone finding a 9th+ to use as a test to fix the memory.
+8 4164 RAM chips, and finding a replacement for any that have failed.

-Luckily it [seems](http://www.lemon64.com/forum/viewtopic.php?p=668304) [that](www.lemon64.com/forum/viewtopic.php?p=502109) 6143 bytes corresponds to exactly 8KB of functional memory.
-Due to how the chips are arranged this means it is less likely to be a failed RAM chip and more likely to be the bank selection logic.
-At least, lets hope so...
-If I'm really _unlucky_ it will be the PAL :tired_face:
+Luckily it turns out that 6143 bytes corresponds to exactly 8KB of functional memory, and this [(link)](http://www.lemon64.com/forum/viewtopic.php?p=668304)   [(link)](http://www.lemon64.com/forum/viewtopic.php?p=502109) may actually be an addressing issue and not a failed RAM chip - in the best case a problem with either the address circuit lines or 74-series switching logic (good, because parts easily sourced) or if I'm  _unlucky_ it will be the addressing PLA :tired_face:

 _to be continued_